bldl/array-grouping-impl-tutorial/Modules/Module 4/Module4.md

 Run your test and verify your implementation works so far!

 # **4.3** MAIN TASK

+Consider the lines 1,2,4 and 5 in the specification of `Array.prototype.groupBy`, write down what are possible mistakes that can happen in the implementation.

+Consider how to test if these mistakes have happened.

 Write tests for the lines 1-5 you implemented in Module 2.